 Oddsmakers typically produce lines for particular state primaries and who is likely to win, but only when the primary itself is near.
 However, the GOP primary didn’t have odds on the race, as Trump was a shoo in per the Republican nomination odds.
 Trump won the MI GOP primary with 93.7% of the vote and took all 73 delegates.

 Betting on the Presidential primary is a fun way to get involved in politics.
-While many people take politics to the extream, and for good reason, other like to chalk up some cash and win with their predictions.
-More odds will be available soon and we will keep this page updated with the latest odds throughout this voter season.
+While many people take politics to the extreme, others like to view the industry as a sort of sport unto itself, putting up some cash to bet on their predictions.
+More Presidential election odds will be available soon, and this page will always be updated with the latest lines, props, and futures throughout the voting season.